-Total Amounts reported for governmental activities in the Governmental statement of activities are different because: Funds Net change in fund balances - governmental 9 (050 (15) A 5086546 funds \$ (850,615) \$ 5,976,546 Capital autlawa to purphase or build capital aposts are 147,676 Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
-5,079,979 507,854 However, for governmental activities, those costs are 307,004 shown in the statement of net position and allocated 11,712,055 over their estimated useful lives as annual depreciation 11,712,000 expense in the statement of activities.
-This is the amount by which capital outlays exceeded depreciation 5,312,087 in the current period.
-1,667,532 4,023,073 2,190,799 Because some property taxes will not be collected for several months after the fiscal year ends, they are not 679,368 considered as "available" revenues in the governmental 357,343 funds and are, instead, counted as deferred tax revenues.
-10 560 670 They are, however, recorded as revenues in the statement of activities.
-32,848 12,562,670 Statement of activities.
-02,0.0 In the statement of activities, certain expenses related (850,615) to the pension and OPEB liabilities and related deferred , , , , , , , , outflows and inflows, compensated absences, interest, and amortization are measured by the amounts incurred 407,249 during the year.
-In the governmental funds, however, (407,249) expenditures for these items are measured by the amount of financial resources used (essentially, the 0.014.107 amounts actually paid).
-2,014,107 - Repayment of principal on general obligation bonds and (850,615) capital lease obligations are expenditures in the (650,015) governmental funds, but the repayment reduces the 8,849,292 long-term debt liability in the statement of net position.
-679,368 - 0,0 .
-7,272 \$ 7,998,677 Change in net position of governmental activities \$ 3,543,240
+Amounts reported for governmental activities in the statement of activities are different because: Net change in fund balances - governmental funds \$ 601,558 Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+However, for governmental activities, those costs are shown in the statement of net position and allocated over their estimated useful lives as annual depreciation expense in the statement of activities.
+This is the amount by which depreciation exceeded capital outlays in the current period.
+(60, 206) current period.
+(60,326) Because some property taxes will not be collected for several months after the fiscal year ends, they are not considered to be "available" revenues in the governmental funds and are, instead, counted as deferred tax revenues.
+They are, however, recorded as revenues in the statement of activities. a.
+21,658 In the statement of activities, certain expenses related to the pension and OPEB liabilities and related deferred outflows and inflows, compensated absences, interest, and amortization are measured by the amounts incurred during the year.
+In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
+1,959,380 In the statement of activities, the net loss on the disposal of capital assets is reported, whereas in the governmental funds, the proceeds from the disposal increases financial resources.
+Thus, the change in net position differs from the change in fund balance by the net book value of the capital assets disposed of.
+(58,751) Capital lease proceeds are reported as revenue in the governmental funds, however, they are reported as a long-term liability in the statement of activities.
+(67,573) Repayment of principal on general obligation bonds and capital lease obligations are expenditures in the governmental funds, but the repayment reduces the long-term debt liability in the statement of net position.
+704,984 Change in net position of governmental activities \$ 3,100,930